-Expectations Not Met (0 points) Met (1-10 points) Exceeds (11-20 points) PowerPoint Student did not present Student presented Student presented Presentation PowerPoint presentation.
-PowerPoint PowerPoint presentation; however, presentation with at there were less than 5 least 5 slides. slides Quality of PowerPoint presentation There were at least 5 There were at least 5 PowerPoint did not include at least 5 slides, but some of the slides, the slides were Presentation slides and/or parts of the presentation clear and well- inadequately describes were unclear. presented, and the the research setting, Presentation overall did presentation overall research topic, research not provide a thorough provided a thorough questions, and relevant depiction of the research depiction of the findings or lessons experiences that the research experiences learned. student received during that the student the semester. received.
+Expectations Not Met (0 points) Met (1-10 points) Exceeds (11-20 points) PowerPoint Student did not present Student presented Student presented Presentation PowerPoint PowerPoint PowerPoint presentation. presentation; however, presentation with at - there were less than 5 least 5 slides. slides Quality of PowerPoint presentation There were at least 5 There were at least 5 • Formatted Table PowerPoint did not include at least 5 slides, but some of the slides, the slides were Presentation slides and/or parts of the presentation clear and well- inadequately describes were unclear. presented, and the the research setting, Presentation overall did presentation overall research topic, research not provide a thorough provided a thorough questions, and relevant depiction of the depiction of the findings or lessons research experiences research experiences learned. that the student that the student received during the received. semester.